aws-samples/aws-security-hub-response-and-remediation/README.md

 -	**2.6 – “Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket”**
     - To ensure the S3 bucket that contains your CloudTrail logs has access logging enabled, the Lambda function for this playbook invokes the Systems Manager document `AWS-ConfigureS3BucketLogging` this document will enable access logging for that bucket.
 To avoid statically populating your S3 access logging bucket in the Lambda function’s code, you’ll pass that value in via an environmental variable.
 You will need to follow-up in the Automation console, if the automation is executed successfully a Note will be added to the Security Hub finding.
 -	**2.7 – “Ensure CloudTrail logs are encrypted at rest using AWS KMS CMKs”**
-    - The Code and Instructions are provided in the Blog post
+    - The Code and Instructions for this Playbook are provided in the Blog post
 -	**2.8 – “Ensure rotation for customer created CMKs is enabled”**
     - A Lambda function will parse out the KMS CMK infromation from the finding and call the KMS EnableKeyRotation API to enable rotation and if successful a Note will be added to the Security Hub finding.
 -	**2.9 – “Ensure VPC flow logging is enabled in all VPCs”**